We’re currently accepting applications to join our health and safety inspectorate

 Upcoming recruitment

-The upcoming intake dates below are subject to change, so please register on our careers site to receive an email alert when we are recruiting again.
+We will do one more intake in 2025 – please note this is subject to change.
+If the current intake dates don’t work for you, please register on our Careers site to receive an email alert when we are recruiting again.

-- Cohort 30 applications open: Monday 6 October to Friday 17 October, likely start date of Monday 26 January 2026.
+Te Tira Hou/cohort 30 applications open from Monday 6 October to Friday 17 October, likely start date of Monday 26 January 2026.

 Register on our Careers website(external link)